pchapin/scala/README.rst

 nesC.
 One unique feature of Scalaness is its type system.
 If a Scalaness program type checks then all possible generated nesC programs will also type check successfully.
-See the documentation in the scalaness/doc folder for more information.
+See the documentation in the scalaness/doc folder for more information, and the Scalaness README in the scalaness folder for details on building the sample programs.
 Please send questions to PChapin@vtc.vsc.edu.

 The material below is the README from the original Scala compiler repository.
 Most of the material (for example build instructions) is applicable to Scalaness.
+The Scalaness compiler is built and used the same way as the normal Scala compiler.

 Part 0.
 The original README
 --------------------------------------------------------------------------------